On this page:

 Co-creation

-An aim of the University of Hull Education Strategy, 2020-2025 is to build strong educational communities of learning.
+The University of Hull Education Strategy, 2020-2025 aims to build strong educational communities of learning.
 A stated way of doing this is through co-creating the curriculum with students and partners - which extends to reading lists and the sources included in them.

 Catherine Bovill (2020) states that “students and staff can critique knowledge together using shared expertise and perspectives.
 This co-creation approach recognises that knowledge is contingent and messy, and it accepts that students can play a role in knowledge co-creation.
 Students are making sense of what they are learning collaboratively with their teacher and peers.”